 =COUNTIFS($B$5:$B5,$B5,$C$5:$C5,$C5,$D$5:$D5,$D5)>1

-- Along with this, select your Format for the duplicate rows and click OK.
+- Select Format and click OK.

 =COUNTIFS($B$5:$D$14,B5)>1

-- That’s it, we have our duplicate rows that are highlighted in a range.
+Duplicate rows are highlighted in a range.

 =COUNTIFS($B$5:$B5,$B5)>1

-- Also, select your Format and click OK twice to close the window.
+- Select Format and click OK twice.

 Download Practice Workbook